 This view creates a shifted understanding of the reality of the Earth in space, which is immediately understood to be a tiny, fragile ball of life, shielded and nourished by a paper-thin atmosphere.
 From this view, national boundaries and borders vanish, and a feeling to protect this ‘pale blue dot’ becomes both obvious and imperative.

 The balloons themselves will start to expand as they move away from earth and into the lower pressure of the outer atmosphere.
 A heart shaped helium balloon holds roughly 0.14 cubic meters of helium.
 The balloons will pop.
-The helium from the balloon that has carried it all of this way continues to float away far beyond the Earth — Helium has such a low density that when released is one of the few gasses that can escape Earth’s atmosphere and will never return.
+The helium from the balloon that has carried it all of this way continues past Earth’s atmosphere and will float away far beyond our planet.
+Helium has such a low density that when released is one of the few gasses that can escape Earth’s atmosphere and will never return.

-The plastic-foil balloons, after popping, will fall back down to earth, the plastic that once held the helium has no known lifespan.
-It could remain for hundreds perhaps thousands of years, gradually being made brittle and broken down by the UV rays from the sun and other elements.
-The elements that make up the complex plastic will eventually sperate out.
+The Mylar (plastic foil laminate) balloons, after popping, will fall back down to earth, the plastic that once held the helium has no known lifespan.
+It could remain for hundreds perhaps thousands of years, gradually becoming brittle and broken down by the UV rays from the sun and other elements.
+The elements that make up the complex plastic will eventually seperate out.

-Arguably these balloons fall under the label of ‘outsider design’ – that is, that they are not necessarily made by celebrated studios or designers, but produced in a more mundane fashion, and uncredited factory workers.
+Arguably these balloons fall under the label of ‘outsider design’ – that is, that they are not necessarily made by celebrated studios or designers, but produced in a more mundane fashion, and by uncredited factory workers.
 Several of the balloons I have found were made in China, but do not identify who had designed them.
-Others have the addresses of the head offices of popular gift shops.
+Others have the addresses of the head offices of popular gift shops printed on them.
+Their genesis largely remains a mystery.

 It is important to note at this point that some balloons don’t fit the collection.
-It is not enough to buy a balloon, or to pop one after a party — in this collection they should have been found ‘in the wild’, and to have participated in some kind of journey.
+It is not acceptable to buy a balloon, or to pop one after a party — in this collection they should have been found ‘in the wild’, and to have participated in some kind of release, journey and fall (but again this should not be done artificially).
 This is how they gain their historicity and their significance.
 However, it is also ethically dubious to release them only for the purpose of adding them to the collection so this should be avoided.
-Instead, I seek an authentic historicity that can be identified by the scratches, crumples and scars, or bits of leaf and mud that cling onto them when they are found.
+Instead, the collection should seek an authentic historicity that can be identified by the scratches, crumples and scars, or bits of leaf, sand and mud that cling to them when they are found.

 In addition to the balloons, I suggest that there are some other objects that you might consider adding to this collection, briefly these include: